About HTTP, TCP and Web Speed

 http_version: 2

 We can clearly see two interesting results.
-We have a positive feedback regarding 1 RTT time:
+We get a positive feedback regarding the 1 RTT estimate:

-• The total time required to transmit the HTML content is barely 3ms.
+tcp_connect - dnsis 8.1ms, matching the theoretical 8 ms RTT.- The total time required to transmit the HTML content is barely 3ms.
 We can not see the slow start!
 Why?
-Looking for reasons online and asking Claude, I discovered that linux starts the cwnd from 10 segments: https://datatracker.ietf.org/doc/html/rfc6928.
+Looking for reasons online and asking Claude, I discovered that linux starts the cwnd at 10 segments: https://datatracker.ietf.org/doc/html/rfc6928.

-Moreover, when using the browser the result is different again!
-Using HTTP/3 + QUIC as application protocol, the TCP secure connection overhead is further reduced.
+Moreover, when using the browser, the result is different again!
+Using HTTP/3 + QUIC as the application protocol, the TCP secure connection overhead is further reduced.

 Conclusions